geethikavemuri16/geethikavemuri16/README.md

 Hi there 👋, I'm Geethika!

-I'm currently in my Sophomore year at Wright state university.
+I'm a Sophomore in IT and Cyber Security at Wright state university.

 ##
 Projects